fsharp/fsharp.org/use/windows/index.md

 * [Visual Studio 2019](https://www.visualstudio.com/downloads/) comes with F# support in all its editions: Community, Professional and Enterprise.
 Community is completely free.
 See [Get started with F# in Visual Studio](https://docs.microsoft.com/dotnet/fsharp/get-started/get-started-visual-studio) for more information.

 * If you already have an older version of Visual Studio, F# is also supported.
-But the quality of the tooling support and number of features is not as high as in Visual Stusio 2019.
+But the quality of the tooling support and number of features is not as high as in Visual Studio 2019.

 <br />